Find The Saint

 Prayers

-Saint Quentin, you like all martyrs, demonstrate to us how to persevere in my faith, even to your death, knowing that you are living your life for Christ.
-May you pray for us to have the strength to preserve in our faith during whatever sufferings we are encountering today.
+You, like all martyrs, demonstrated to us how to persevere in my faith, even to your death, knowing that you are living your life for Christ even in its lst breath.

 Saint Quentin, pray for us.
 Amen.